-- Emission allowances allocated without charge to incumbent installations for the period from January 1, 2013 to December 31, 2020 and approved by the Czech Ministry of Environment (on the basis of ex-ante benchmarks determined by the E.U.
-Commission Decision 2011/278/EU); - Emission allowances allocated without charge to new market participants and approved by the Czech Ministry of Environment; and - Emission allowances allocated without charge as a consequence of a significant change of installation which may require an update in the emissions allowances allocated to such installation, such as any extension or significant reduction of its capacity etc., and approved by the Czech Ministry of Environment.
+- Emission allowances allocated without charge to incumbent installations (of CO2 emission producers other than electricity producers) for the period from January 1, 2013 to December 31, 2020 and approved by the Czech Ministry of Environment (on the basis of ex-ante benchmarks determined by the E.U.
+Commission Decision 2011/278/EU); - Emission allowances allocated without charge to new market participants (of CO2 emission producers other than electricity producers) and approved by the Czech Ministry of Environment; and - Emission allowances allocated without charge to CO2 emission producers other than electricity producers as a consequence of a significant change of installation which may require an update in the emissions allowances allocated to such installation, such as any extension or significant reduction of its capacity, and approved by the Czech Ministry of Environment.

-The above exemptions do not apply to electricity producers and since January 1, 2013 no emission allowances shall be allocated without charge in respect of any electricity production, except for emission allowances allocated without charge in accordance with the "National plan for investments in retrofitting and upgrading the infrastructure and clean technologies in the energy sector", approved by the E.U.
-Commission on July 6, 2012, providing that emission allowances will be allocated without charge to the electricity producers who will invest in upgrading the electricity infrastructure and clean technologies between June 25, 2009 to December 31, 2019 (the above mentioned Derogation).
+The above exemptions do not apply to electricity producers and from January 1, 2013 no emission allowances shall be allocated without charge in respect of any electricity production, except for emission allowances allocated without charge in accordance with the "National plan for investments in retrofitting and upgrading the infrastructure and clean technologies in the energy sector", approved by the E.U.
+Commission on July 6, 2012, providing that emission allowances will be allocated without charge to the electricity producers who will invest in upgrading of the electricity infrastructure and clean technologies between June 25, 2009 and December 31, 2019 (the above mentioned Derogation).

-This means that the CEZ Group is eligible to obtain approximately 76.1 million tons of CO2 emission allowances between 2013 to 2019, the total market value of which, in current prices (\notin 7.47/ton), is \notin 570 million.
-In addition, the production of heat shall be partially supported with CO2 emission allowances for free between 2013 to 2020, amounting in total to some 6.9 million, the total market value of which, in current prices \notin 7.47/ton, is \notin 52 million.
+Given the foregoing, the CEZ Group is eligible to obtain approximately 69.6 million CO_2 emission allowances in the period from 2013 to 2019, the total market value of which, in current prices ($\[\in \]$ 5.51/ton), is EUR 383.3 million.
+In addition, the production of heat shall be partially supported by allocation of emission allowances for free in the period from 2013 to 2020, amounting in total to 6.5 million, the total market value of which, in current prices ($\[\in \]$ 5.51/ton), is EUR 36 million.